eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> H

 - **have a break**: means to take a short rest or pause from what you are doing.

+- **have a chance to speak** implies that everyone is given the opportunity to contribute to the conversation.

 - **Have a great evening**: is a kind expression wishing someone a pleasant time for the rest of the day, specifically the evening.